athayahanin/Employee-Resignation-Prediction/README.md

 # Employee-Resignation-Prediction
 This case is from a data analytics competition I joined few years ago.
-My very first data analytics and machine learning competition!
-It was really fun😊
+My very first data analytics and machine learning competition.
+It was really fun!

 ‼️[Data aren't real, all dummy)‼️